looppi/collective.wtf/README.txt

  by Martin Aspeli <optilude@gmail.com>

-This package contains tools for working with DC Workflow definitions via spreadsheets (or rather, CSV format).
+This package contains tools for working with DC Workflow definitions via spreadsheets (or rather, CSV format) as well as debugging aids to make it easier to work with security and workflow in Zope 2 and Plone.

 It consists of: